Tuttotorna/OMNIABASE/README.md

 Its core premise is simple:

-a phenomenon should not be treated as exhausted by one coding, one coordinate system, one numerical base, one symbolic encoding, or one descriptive view.
+a phenomenon should not be treated as exhausted by one coding, one coordinate system, one numerical base, one symbolic encoding, one observer-centered frame, or one descriptive view.

-Instead, the same object can be observed across multiple simultaneous codings in order to distinguish:
+Instead, the same object can be observed across multiple codings in order to distinguish:

 - what depends on the chosen representation
 - what remains stable beyond it